Google Ads Exact Match is Dead & What to Do About it

 - Fundamental Strategy Around Exact Match Changes

 Nowadays, it seems Google is rolling out new changes, betas, and features to Google Ads every week.
-Some of the most impactful changes to search campaigns in recent years were the reduced visibility of search terms in the search terms report and the expansion of exact match keywords to trigger ads based on close variant queries.
+Some of the most impactful changes to search campaigns in recent years were the reduced visibility of search terms in the search terms report and the expansion of google ads exact match keywords to trigger ads based on close variant queries.
 So, what does that mean for you?

 Exact Match Keywords Changes

 For starters, the exact match no longer triggers ads for identical queries.
-Instead, exact match keywords will trigger ads for close variations that share the same meaning as your keyword.
+Instead, exact match keywords will trigger google ads for close variations that share the same meaning as your keyword.